alexmoed/MasterClass/README.md

 ## Overview

 This repository contains multiple approaches to segment Gaussian splat representations, providing both 2D and 3D segmentation techniques.
-Each method is maintained in its own branch to keep implementations clean and separate.
+Each method is maintained in its own branch to keep implementations organised.

 ## Branch Structure